SchemaPlus/schema_plus_core/README.md

   * `table.indexes = []` - an array of SchemaDump::Table::Index objects
   * `table.statements` - a collection of statements to include in the table definition; each is a string that should start with `"t."`
   * `table.trailer` - a collection of migration statements to include immediately outside the table definition.
 Each is a string
+  * `table.alt` - In some cases, ActiveRecord is unable to dump a table in the form of a migration `create_table` statement; in this case `table.pname` will be nil, and `table.alt` will contain the alternate string to dump instead.
+(E.g. if the table contains custom types, ActiveRecord will be unable to handle it and will just dump an error message as a comment.)

 * `Class SchemaPlus::Core::SchemaDump::Table::Column`